50 things you absolutely have to do in Leeds before you die – how many have you done?

 46. Go to a clubnight with a live orchestra

-Last year was the first, but they’ve already announced that The Symphonic Sounds of Back to Basics will return for 2018 – and this is definitely a bucket list worthy event.
-They’ll have a 50-piece orchestra playing alongside DJs, live vocalists and a series of special guests in Millennium Square – and you need to be there.
+It’s been one of the most popular events in Leeds for the past three years and Opera North has confirmed that The Symphonic Sounds of Back to Basics will return for 2020.
+They’ll have a 50-piece orchestra playing old school dance tunes alongside DJs, live vocalists and a series of special guests in Millennium Square – trust us, you need to be there.

 50. Drink champagne with the best view Leeds